drazzam/VINDEL/README.md

 - Exploratory heterogeneity analysis (hypothesis-generating)

 ❌ **Inappropriate Use Cases**:
-- Primary evidence for regulatory approval (without validation)
+- Primary evidence for regulatory approval (without validation) unless there are sufficient trials that prove first instance of safety and efficacy (under caution keep in mind)
 - Claims of "discovering" effects not in published data
 - Replacement for real IPD when accessible
 - Individual patient-level predictions